Film Spoilers and

 Becky Was Shockingly Converted Into One of the Pod People When Dr. Bennell Left Her and She Fell Asleep; He Vainly Attempted to Warn Drivers of the Impending Threat; Miles Was Vindicated in an Added Epilogue

-Horrified that he was now completely alone, Miles helplessly rushed in panic from the tunnel, clambering up the hills to a busy highway, where he attempted to flag down cars, and convince passing drivers to help him and believe his story.
+He clambered up the hills to a busy highway, where he attempted to flag down cars, and convince passing drivers to help him and believe his story.
 Crazed with fear, he rushed into the onrushing traffic, nervously shouting and crying words of warning to the unheeding cars and unconvinced drivers.
 Miles climbed onto the back of a passing truck with the names of cities on it, horrified to find it loaded with pods to be distributed and spread throughout the nation.
 He dropped off, jumping back on the highway - feeling completely helpless.
-As a crazed prophet of doom, he pointed directly into the camera, desperately trying to warn others and the audience: "YOU'RE NEXT!"
+As a crazed prophet of doom, he looked directly into the camera, desperately trying to warn others and the audience:

 In an added epilogue, the distraught and raving mad Miles was relating his fantastic nightmarish tale in a hospital.
 The doctors commented that he was a lunatic and as "mad as a March hare."
 As the doctors left the office, another accident victim from a wreck was brought in by ambulance.
 One of the doctors explained how there was a collision between a Greyhound bus and a truck, and how the truck driver had to be dug out from under a peculiar pile of "great big seed pods" from a truck coming out of Santa Mira.

 Invasion of the Body Snatchers (1978)